dancerphil/translate/React-Router-V4-Migration-Guide.md

 React-router v4 dramatically reduced the size of the router API, and that’s a great idea.
 By doing less things, the library does it better, and is easier to understand.

 But that’s not a small change.
 Migrating an existing app to v4 will take at least a couple hours, up to a couple days.
-For instance, the admin-on-rest migration took about 2 days ([not a small diff](https://github.com/marmelab/admin-on-rest/pull/513) for a library of about 8,000 loc).
+For instance, the admin-on-rest 迁移 took about 2 days ([not a small diff](https://github.com/marmelab/admin-on-rest/pull/513) for a library of about 8,000 loc).
 But once it’s done, the routing logic is much simpler, and the library allows for future improvements that weren’t possible with v2/v3.

 I definitely recommend migrating to react-router v4.
 Kudos to [the react-training team](https://github.com/ReactTraining) for this great piece of software!